ShangjinTang/knowledge-base-cpp/c++0x/002_preprocess/README.md

 - #else
 - ...

-During the proprocess procedure, the original file is replaced to preprocessed `.i` file.
+During the proprocess procedure, the original file is replaced to preprocessed `.ii` file.

 All comments will be ignored in the preprocessed file.

 ## clang++

-Check the preprocessed file with 'clang++ -E' option:
+Generate the preprocessed file with 'clang++ -E' option:

 ```bash
 clang++ --help | grep -e "^\s*-E"